8g6-new/mp3_to_wav/README.md

 * Supports SIMD optimizations (AVX) for faster processing.
 * Flexible slicing functionality to support multiple segments.
 * Outputs each slice as a separate WAV file.
+* To switch between 16-bit PCM and floating-point output, simply comment out or uncomment the `#define MINIMP3_FLOAT_OUTPUT` directive.
+When uncommented, the output will be in floating-point format; when commented out, the output will be in 16-bit PCM format.

 ## Dependency
 ------------